zexuanqiu/MICPQ/README.md

 # MICPQ

-A Pytorch implementation of paper "**Efficient Document Retrieval by End-to-End Refining and Quantizing BERT Embedding with Contrastive Product Quantization **" (EMNLP 2022).
+A Pytorch implementation of paper "Efficient Document Retrieval by End-to-End Refining and Quantizing BERT Embedding with Contrastive Product Quantization"(EMNLP 2022).

 ### Main Dependencies